Duncan MacLeod: Character development

 The TV series originally intended to feature Connor MacLeod as the protagonist, picking up seven years after the battle with his enemy the Kurgan at the end of the original Highlander movie.
 When film actor Christopher Lambert turned down an offer to reprise the role of Connor for the series, the producers decided to recast the role.
-Adrian Paul auditioned and was cast but then suggested that since Lambert's portrayal of Connor was popular with fans it would be better to create a new character rather than try to replace him.
-The production agreed this would allow the show more freedom to create its own hero, so it was decided that Adrian Paul would now be playing Connor's student and kinsman Duncan MacLeod.
+Adrian Paul auditioned and was cast but thought Lambert's portrayal of Connor was popular with fans it would be better to create a new character rather than try to replace him.
+When Lambert became available for guest star in the pilot, production decided to create its own hero and it was decided that Adrian Paul would now be playing Connor's student and kinsman Duncan MacLeod.
 Lambert guest-starred in the show's first episode to show his approval of the new Highlander and to establish their relationship to the audience.

 Like Connor, Duncan shares a love of antiques, collecting mementos from different lifetimes and cultures, and learning about the art and history of different cultures.
 Connor had been portrayed in the films as someone who had a good sense of humor and cared deeply for some people, but was largely introverted and tried to live quietly without drawing much attention to himself.
 In contrast, Duncan was made to be more of a swashbuckler, often volunteering to help friends and even sometimes strangers with their problems and protect them from others.
 With a strong sense of honor and a sometimes stubborn determination to protect and avenge his friends, he is sometimes called a Boy Scout or compared to a superhero by other characters.
 Along with this, he harshly judges those he considers corrupt or dangerous, even after years or centuries have passed, unless he sees proof that they have changed.
 According to Executive Producer William Panzer, "once you've hurt him, he doesn't forget.
 And immortals have a long time to remember, and sooner or later you will cross his path."